dougeby/IntuneDocs/intune-user-help/unenroll-your-device-from-intune-if-you-declined-terms-of-use-android.md

 ---
 # required metadata

-title: Remove your device from management if you declined Terms of use | Microsoft Docs
+title: Remove your device from management if you declined Terms of Use | Microsoft Docs
 description:
 keywords:
 author: lenewsad